You may think you know about wasabi and how it plays Sushi’s supporting role, but how much do you really know? Today, let’s go back to basics!

 Wasabi is indigenous to Japan.
 It is not only native to Japan, it is also only traditionally grown and eaten in Japan.
 It is essential to the food culture of Japan and represents the tastes of Japanese people.

-Now sushi and wasabi are an inseparable duo, but the first time wasabi was actually used with sushi was the end of the Edo period.
-Of course wasabi has its own taste and flavor, but the effects of offsetting the odor of fish and suppressing growth of bacteria was probably learned through experience.
+Now sushi and wasabi are an inseparable duo, but the first time wasabi was actually used with sushi was at the end of the Edo period.
+Of course, wasabi has its own taste and flavor, but the effects of offsetting the odor of fish and suppressing the growth of bacteria were probably learned through experience.
 It quickly became a staple among common people and its popularity spread throughout the country.

 Let’s examine the appeal of wasabi from a variety of angles